BerlinUnited/NaoTH-Deeplearning/ball-detection/Readme.md

 If necessary, parametrize your training scripts so training can be done on the naoth goal server or DeepL infrastructure.

-TODO: Include information on how to ensure Dockerfile works on DeepL
+TODO: Include information on how to ensure Dockerfile works in restricted k8s environments

 ## Classifier CNN (Ball/NoBall)